jimbaker/socket-reboot/README.md

 * Java's `Selectable` sockets (`SocketChannel`, `ServerSocketChannel`) have a different API than blocking sockets (`Socket`, `ServerSocket`).
 Because they are different implementations, it is not possible in Java to switch from blocking to nonblocking.
+Unfortunately, it seems to be a fairly common pattern for Python code to switch from blocking to nonblocking support, generally to avoid such issues as managing SSL handshaking asynchronously.
+(I'm not aware of code going the opposite direction.)

 * No direct support for working with SSL in a nonblocking way.
 Java supports `SSLSocket` and `SSLServerSocket`, but not a